Chevrotain/chevrotain/packages/website/docs/tutorial/step1_lexing.md

 - The lexer is **context unaware**, it lexes each token (pattern) individually.
   - If you need to distinguish between different contexts during the lexing phase, take a look at [Lexer Modes](../features/lexer_modes.md).

-- For more patterns requiring more complex constraints than a regular expression, take a look at [Custom Token Patterns](../features/custom_token_patterns.md).
+- For patterns requiring more complex constraints than a regular expression, take a look at [Custom Token Patterns](../features/custom_token_patterns.md).

 ## Using The Lexer